adekau/bspwm-wsl2/README.md

 Config files for running **bspwm** and **sxhkd** in Windows through **WSL2** and **VcXSrv**.

 ## Installing
-See `config_files.txt` for a list of programs needed.
+See `INSTALL.md` for necessary config files and things to install.

 Config files also need to be copied (or symlinked) to their correct locations.
 For example,
 ```bash